sustrik/libmill/README.md

 To use coroutines, it is best to choose a language that has direct support for the concept, such as Go.

-However, sometimes -- mostly when writing system-level code -- there is no other option but to use C. After all, C is the lingua franca of programming languages and every single language as well as every single OS integrates well with C.
+However, sometimes there is no other option but to use C. After all, C is the lingua franca of programming languages and every single language as well as every single OS integrates well with C.

 Writing coroutines by hand (see the link above) is an option, but once you move beyond the very basic functionality all the required boilerplate code is both annoying to write and confusing to read.

-Mill tries to solve this problem by defining a slightly augmented version of C language, one with direct support for coroutines, which compiles into straight C.
+Mill tries to solve this problem by defining a slightly augmented version of C language, one with direct support for coroutines.

-### Defining coroutines
+### Defining a coroutine

 To define a new coroutine use "coroutine" keyword.
 The coroutine definition is similar to a standard C function definition.
-One difference to note though is that mill coroutines don't have a return type.
+One difference to note though is that mill coroutines don't have a return types.
 From C point of view they can be though of as void functions:

 ```
 #include <stdio.h>